 Transmission Fluid Change vs. Flush

-That’s why most automakers recommend doing regular transmission fluid changes versus the flush.
-The manufacturer prefers that seventy percent of the fluid gets replaced each time, along with the filter.
+That’s why most automakers recommend doing regular transmission fluid changes rather than flushing.
+Manufactureres prefer that seventy percent of the fluid gets replaced each time, along with the filter.
 Additionally, you don’t want to simply clean out the filter.
 This might save you a small amount of money, but it doesn’t help to keep the transmission clean.
 Invest a little more and do the job the right way.
 After all, your transmission’s health is worth the cost.

 How do I know if my transmission fluid is bad?